-A manufacturer needs to cope up with many things such as supply chain and production cycle.
+A manufacturer needs to cope up with many things such as the supply chain and production cycle.
 All these things collect lots and lots of data like transactional data, ERP data, CRM data, and other public data.
 Collectively this data allows a manufacturer to work and operate the unit smoothly and connect with the customers and business partners.

-According to a survey done by Industry Week, more than 40% manufacturers think that this is the right time to adopt and invest in IoT.
+According to a survey done by Industry Week, more than 40% of manufacturers think that this is the right time to adopt and invest in IoT.

-What IoT could resolve - Machine failure, problems in control system or getting accurate results from the data.
+What IoT could resolve - Machine failure, problems in the control system or getting accurate results from the data.